Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **NOAA POES**

 - These are the same as VHF: **NOAA 15, 18 and 19**.
-- Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels as well as some more data (Refer to wiki)
+- Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels as well as some more data (Refer to the link)
 - The broadcast features a very strong carrier wave making it quite easy to track.

 ![NOAA HRPT screenshot from SatDump](./Assets/Radio/NOAA-HRPT.png) *NOAA 19 HRPT*

-> Fun fact: As of 02/2024, **NOAA 2** (ITOS-D) - A 50 year old satellite! - has recently gone back to life broadcasting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) signal. **It includes no actual data** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.
+> Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50 year old satellite! - has recently gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.

 ---
 **METEOR-M**